Frequently Asked Festival Questions

 How can I meet some of the guest filmmakers and speakers?

 One of the coolest things about Wild & Scenic is meeting the great people behind the films.
-You’ll probably bump into them at the venues or around town (look for their special badges), or you can meet filmmakers after sessions, at the Media Lounge and at our fabulous Gala Event.
+You’ll probably bump into them at the venues or around town (look for their special badges), or you can meet filmmakers after sessions, at the Media Lounge and at our fabulous Wild & Scenic Gala.
 Some of our filmmakers and special guests will also be facilitating Activist Workshops on Saturday & Sunday, which is a great way to get a more intimate sense of their work.

 What are the workshops all about?